AdobeDocs/experience-cloud.en/help/website-implementation/launch-data-elements-rules.md

 > * There is a new "Custom Code" event-type
 > * Extensions can add new event types to the Rule builder.
 For example, the Target extension could eventually add built-in support for its [at.js custom events](https://marketing.adobe.com/resources/help/en_US/target/ov2/r_target-atjs-notification.html), so custom code wouldn't be needed to use this feature.
 > * Extensions can add new actions to the Rule builder, reducing issues by deprecating reliance on custom code.
 You will be using many of these extension actions in this Tutorial.
 > * Rules are required to fire requests associated with most marketing tools.
-This will require a mindset adjustment, especially for things    like setting Customer IDs, firing Analytics beacons, and firing the global mbox.
+This will require a mindset adjustment, especially for things like setting Customer IDs, firing Analytics beacons, and firing Target requests.

 ## Save Your Changes to a Library